 You can use our mobile app for the same information and an event planner to help plan your visit prior to arrival.
 Search for 'QMUL' on your device's app store and download the app on iOS or Android platforms.

 Car parking for visitors is not offered on our campus and due to our central location we strongly advise visitors to use public transport when visiting us.
 Local parking restrictions also apply on weekdays and weekends.
 There are very limited blue badge holder spaces available.
-Please request your spot by completing the online form.

 Most of our talks run on a first come-first seated basis so we encourage people to get to talk venues early.
 We usually run our talks a few times during the day but where talks may be oversubscribed, we might request that prospective students get priority over guests.
 Some of our talks for Medicine and Dentistry are ticketed.